codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 ### Monitor deployments for selected application
 Monitor an ongoing deployment for the selected application, and review its historical deployments.
-The Timeline tab displays the history of deployments for the selected application, sorted by the most recent deployment (default), labelled **Current Version** at the top.
+The Timeline tab displays the history of deployments for the selected application, sorted by the most recent deployment (default), labeled **Current Version** at the top.

 The deployment chart displays the day-to-day deployments for the selected time period.
 Mouse over the dot on the deployment chart for information on historical deployments.